Pratap45-One/-Host-a-Static-Website-with-GitHub-Pages/README.md

-# Task 6 – Host a Static Website with GitHub Pages
+ Host a Static Website with GitHub Pages

 ## 📌 Objective
 Deploy a simple static website using **GitHub Pages** as part of the DevOps Internship.